grafana/sigma-rule-deployment/README.md

      - Alerting: Rules Writer
      - Alerting: Set provisioning status
      - Data sources: Reader
-3. Create a configuration file that defines one or more conversions
+3. Create a configuration file that defines one or more conversions and add it to the repository
    - See the sample [configuration file](config/config-example.yml)
-4. Add a workflow to run the conversion/integration Actions
+4. Add a workflow to run the conversion/integration Actions on a PR commit or issue comment
    - See the reusable workflow [convert-integrate.yml](.github/workflow/convert-integrate.yml)
-5. Add a workflow to run the deployment Action
+5. Add a workflow to run the deployment Action on a push to main
    - See the reusable workflow [deploy.yml](.github/workflow/deploy.yml)
-6. Create a PR that add or modify a converted Sigma rule, and try adding a comment `sigma convert all` to the PR to see the conversion and integration process in action
+6. Create a PR that adds or modify a converted Sigma rule, and try adding a comment `sigma convert all` to the PR to see the conversion and integration process in action
 7. Once you're happy with the results, merge the PR into main to provision the rules to your Grafana instance
 8. With the alert rules successfully provisioned, set up [Alerting notifications](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/) for the relevant folder and/or groups to directly contact affected users.
 Alternatively you can connect them to [Grafana IRM](https://grafana.com/docs/grafana-cloud/alerting-and-irm/irm/) and use it to manage on-call rotas and simplify alert routing